enemonsieur/offis_repo/PROJECTS/VIsual NP/Seminar -  Retinal Prothesis Why is it so hard to build them.md

 A[s this study shows](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3292357/),the brightness increases gradually from 1 uA to 7uA of stim.
 But then, we remember amplitude isn'T the only thing we modulate.
-Frequencies : 20 to 120Hz gives f
+Frequencies : 20 to 120Hz gives gradual increase in brightness but NOT in size This is

 Now we have to be able to transduct that signal into vision right?
 In the eyes, This is called to phosphenes or seeing dots with the eyes because of stimulation.
 How do we create phosphenes?
 Well, simple.
 We have to increase progressively our current, until a bit before the max charge, and see if the patient report seeing any ligh points.